waldronmatt/dynamic-remote-module-federation/README.md

 ## Getting Started

-See the [readme file](https://github.com/waldronmatt/dynamic-host-module-federation#guide---an-approach-to-module-federation-for-enterprise) for more information.
+See [Tutorial - A Guide to Module Federation for Enterprise](https://dev.to/waldronmatt/tutorial-a-guide-to-module-federation-for-enterprise-n5) for more information and to learn how this repository works.

 ## Notes